wine

 I understand that “feedback” and “ridicule” are both polar opposite variations of “criticism” which is essential for growth and relationship building.
 Few people respond well to ridicule.
 It is not generally offered with the intent to be constructive.
 Just imagine if we could temper the judgment we want for others with a bit of the mercy we want for ourselves.
 It is far simpler to condemn or complain but not nearly as useful.

-What a different world we could have we could somehow replace our inclination to blame for the purpose of fault and penalty with analysis of cause for the purpose of improvement and remedy.
-That is of course is my bias for a preference for Management Science showing.
+What a different world we could have we could somehow replace our inclination to blame for the purpose of fault and penalty with an analysis of cause for the purpose of remedy and improvement.
+Blame is regressive.
+Cause is progressive.
+That of course, is my bias for a preference in the Science of Management showing.
+It is so much more an objective process.

 I should mention that I don’t put quite as much emphasis on the scoring of wine as some others do.
 There are people and organizations that excel in that activity as well as sources for in depth reviews of individual wines.
 I prefer to see wine appreciation as a personal experience that is enhanced by a sophisticated sensory ability to perceive the attributes we can taste and develop a fragrance memory to appreciate the nuanced notes produced by the naturally occurring volatile organic compounds that evaporate from the surface.
-Analyze and evaluate
+The power of suggestion has been shown to be a huge influence here.
+We look to see and largely succeed in perceiving what we expect to sense.

 I use a simplified rating system that consists of only four rating scores and is based on the 100 point system where an 8 is roughly an 80 and 9 is roughly equivalent to a 90.
 I also use 8+ and 9+.
-So it is basically: good, very good, excellent and really outstanding; I describe this in more detail elsewhere but I do not rate anything lower than 8.
-I have no interest in being pejorative or insulting.
+So it is basically: good, very good, excellent and really outstanding; I describe this in more detail elsewhere under "Maurie's Rating System" but I do not rate anything lower than 8.
+I have no interest in being pejorative, scornful or insulting.
+There is an enormous personal preference component in play.
 I have no doubt there are wines I consider mediocre that others would like and I firmly believe in a guiding principal that: “Good wine is wine you like”.

 Which wine is better is often like which car is better or which dog is better.
 The answer is: It depends.
 It begs the classic cultural preference to answer a question with a question.
 For what purpose?